joom/vim-in-coq/README.md

 # vim-in-coq
-A rudimentary Vim clone in Coq, compiled with CertiCoq and using ncurses via FFI.
+A rudimentary Vim clone in Coq, compiled with CertiCoq and using ncurses via the C FFI.

 ## Build